gheorghina/gheorghina.github.io/_posts/2024-01-16-thoughts-on-togaf-cert.markdown

 ## Ending Note

 Concluding on a positive note, I found it pleasantly surprising that TOGAF does not impose rigid waterfall processes, lofty ivory towers, prescriptive solution mandates, burdensome documentation, extensive procedures, or overbearing governance.
+If this is your case, then it must be as always, a people problem.

-Instead, it revolves around common sense and the flexibility to tailor the framework according to individual needs.
+Instead, it revolves around common sense and the flexibility to tailor the framework according to an enterprise's needs.

 Motivated by this realization, I've chosen to share my personal experience and reflections on the subject.
 Whether this information proves beneficial for you is entirely at your discretion.
-You are the best judge of your context and requirements.
+You are the best judge of your context.